Just trying to raise money for a good cause

 I’ve ran the Berlin, Paris, New York, Moscow, Reykjavik, Los Angeles and Sahara Marathons.
 Plus the San Diego triathlon and the British, Italian, and South Korean I.M. events.
 I’ve done a bike ride around Beijing, swam a relay across the Channel, picked up a Black belt in Ju Jitzu, ran the bulls at Pamplona, and got the very basic ‘solo’ free fall parachuting licence.

-It has to be said that whilst I might seem sporty, I’m incredibly normal and boring.
+It has to be said that whilst I might seem sporty, I’m incredibly normal, boring, and somewhat tubby at present (the curse of the chocoholic).

-And I learnt to fly in Missouri at 22 and had planned to pursue a career in aviation but a lack of funds, pride, stupidity, a woman, a civil war, and a corneal ulcer got in the way.
+I learnt to fly in Missouri at 22 and had planned to pursue a career in aviation.
+Sadly, a lack of funds, pride, a female, a civil war, and a corneal ulcer got in the way.

 Strangely, that led to my working in the lighting industry and I was instrumental in putting searchlights on the Eiffel Tower and lighting the Millennium ‘Wobbly’ Bridge across the Thames.

-These days I run a legal services business during the week and fly my little aircraft, India Zulu, as a distraction from work. ie. I simply fly for fun.
+These days I run a legal services business and fly my little aircraft as a distraction from work. ie. I simply fly for fun.
 I’m not a commercial pilot, but I’m reasonably experienced.

-So, the thought came to me to do something a little more altruistic with my time, hence the Charity Flights.
+And to avoid boredom, the thought came to me to do something a little more altruistic with my flying, hence the Charity Flights.

 The Civil Aviation Authority's "Charity Flying Rules" say I have to pay all the flying costs (fuel, landing fees, maintenance costs, insurance, hangarage, Permit inspections and general paperwork).
 I can not take cash, or payments in kind, from anyone.
 All donations need to go through this site.